Powered by

 Why is there a need for emailSpoofTest.com?

-We found that even the advanced and carefully configured email security systems have security controls that are misconfigured or simply do not work
+1) We found that even the advanced and carefully configured email security systems have security controls that are misconfigured or the security controls do not work as intended.

-Penetration tests are complicated, expensive, and exposes flaws to a 3rd party
+3) Penetration tests are complicated, expensive, and exposes flaws to a 3rd party.
+Most penetration tests do not include fraud email testing.

 I didn't receive any email from emailSpoofTest.com, am I safe?